alfonsof/terraform-aws-examples/code/02-one-server/README.md

 # Terraform One Server example

-This folder contains a one server example of a [Terraform](https://www.terraform.io/) file.
+This folder contains a one server example of a [Terraform](https://www.terraform.io/) file on AWS (Amazon Web Services).

-This Terraform file deploys a single server in Amazon Web Services (AWS) using EC2.
+This Terraform file deploys a single server on AWS (Amazon Web Services) using EC2.

 ## Requirements

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
-* You must have an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
+* You must have an [AWS (Amazon Web Services) account](http://aws.amazon.com/).

-This code was written for Terraform 0.10.x.
+* This code was written for Terraform 0.10.x.

 ## Using the code